chaunceygardiner/weewx-loopdata/docs/field-reference.md

 ---

-Every entry on the `fields` line of `[LoopData] [[Include]]` is a WeeWX report tag with the `$` removed, and becomes a key in loop-data.txt — the key is the field entry verbatim.
+Every field a report [declares](declaring-fields.html) is a WeeWX report tag with the `$` removed, and becomes a key in that report's entry in loop-data.txt — the key is the field entry verbatim.
 As a rule, a tag that works in a Cheetah template works here too, minus the dollar sign; LoopData adds the rolling-window periods, which reports have no equivalent of, and spells `$alltime` as `alltime`.